Dor-sketch/Dor-sketch/README.md

 - 🤖 **Interactive GUI Experience**: Features an interactive GTK5 GUI, allowing users to seamlessly input puzzles, visualize the solving process in real time, and engage with the solver in an intuitive manner.

-- 🚀 **C++ and GTK5 Integration**: Demonstrates the power of C++ for core algorithm implementation, enhanced with a modern GTK5 interface for a user-friendly experience.
+- 🚀 **C++ and Qt Integration**: Demonstrates the power of C++ for core algorithm implementation, enhanced with a modern Qt interface for a user-friendly experience.

 - 🎓 **Educational Insight**: Provides a unique opportunity to explore advanced algorithmic and AI concepts through the lens of Sudoku solving, making it an excellent tool for learning and experimentation.